 As this tick is known to stay with one host, it is most likely to be found in the winter months.
 Even though these ticks prefer hoofed animals, they can also be found on beavers, coyotes, and black bears.

-These ticks are not known to really go near humans and they do not carry any diseases either.
+These ticks do not really go near humans, and they do not carry any diseases either.
 If an animal has a large number of these ticks, then they can cause skin allergies and rashes.

 Lone Star Ticks In Ohio

-The Lone Star Tick is a round shape and it can have various colors.
+The Lone Star Tick is a round shape, and it can come in various colors.
 Whilst they can have a range of colors, they do tend to be a tan color.
 The females have a white spot on their backs.
 The males have white marks on their legs and abdomens.
 The Lone Star Tick prefers places like undergrowth and near where animals tend to rest.